autonomical1/ObsidianBackup/Language/Terms for Rhetorical Analysis.md

 	- can be used to adhere to standards of social correctness or to add humor or ironic understatement
 - **Cliché**: saying or idea that is overused to the point of losing its original, more significant, meaning
 	- often annoying because they suggest a lack of originality on the part of the speaker or writer.
+- **Hyperbole**: deliberate exaggeration or overstatement
+	- often are comedic, but can also be serious
+-